SUE2023/alx-system_engineering-devops/0x00-shell_basics/README.md

-cp -u *.html  to copy new files of .html in parent directory mv [[:upper:]]* to move files starting with capital to /tmp/u rm *~ to delete all files ending with ~
+cp -u *.html  to copy new files of .html in parent directory mv [[:upper:]]* to move files starting with capital to /tmp/u rm *~ to delete all files ending with ~ mkdir -p to make directories per the all names welcome/to/school